 POSITIONING HEXAPOD Finally, a Stewart platform is used to position the sample.
 It includes a DC motor and an optical linear encoders in each of the six struts.

-This stage is used to position the PoI of the sample with respect to the spindle rotation axis.
-It can also be used to precisely position the Point of Interest (PoI) vertically with respect to the x-ray.
+This stage is used to position the Point of Interest (PoI) of the sample on the spindle rotation axis.
+It can also be used to precisely position the PoI vertically with respect to the x-ray.